Up to 50% off sofas & mattresses — limited‑time deals.

 Model Comfort Support Cooling Cleaning Durability Assembly Layout Value Total Score

-Overall scores reflect how each sofa behaved over repeated, everyday use.
+Overall scores reflect how each sofa behaved in repeated, everyday use on our 5-point scale.
 Mags ranked highest because it balances comfort and posture support without major drawbacks.
-Quilton scored best on comfort, but gave points back on support and heat retention.
+Quilton scored best on pure comfort, but gave points back on support and heat retention.
 Mags Soft Low stayed close behind Mags, mainly losing ground on cooling.
-Amanta scored lowest in this group because it’s built around design and modularity more than full-time back support.
+Amanta scored lowest in this group because it prioritizes design impact and modularity over built-in support.

 How to Choose the HAY Sofa

 If you want a sofa that can handle upright sitting and lounging, start with the Mags.
-It’s the most supportive option here without feeling stiff.
+It is the most supportive option here without feeling stiff.

-If you’re buying mainly for deep lounging and naps, look at Quilton or Mags Soft Low.
-Quilton is the softest and deepest; Mags Soft Low still feels relaxed but keeps a bit more structure.
+If you are buying mainly for deep lounging and naps, look at Quilton or Mags Soft Low.
+Quilton is the softest and deepest; Mags Soft Low still feels relaxed but keeps a little more structure.

 Choose Amanta if you want a sculptural, modular layout and you care as much about the silhouette as the sit.
 It can be comfortable, but most people will want extra pillows for back support.

 Finally, measure for depth and footprint.
-Quilton and Amanta take up space quickly, so confirm your walkway clearance before you commit.
+Quilton is the biggest front-to-back, while Amanta’s low, modular form still needs thoughtful placement, so confirm your walkway clearance before you commit.

 Limitations